CSI-Nicolas-Barreras/CSI-Python-2021/Modules/Module2/Module2.md

 What is a benefit of using Markdown? https://www.markdownguide.org/getting-started/

- - Answer:
+ - Answer:Markdown is a easier way for programing using # or * intead of using html. markdown is a lenguage of programing.

 What does "cd" stand for?

- - Answer:
+ - Answer:Change directory.

 Did you get stuck at any point or become confused with your console? (yes/no) If so, what happened?
 How did you solve it?

- - Answer:
+ - Answer:yes, i asked the teacher for help, and communicated with the computer, and intalled the python extention.

 Did you consider searching google for other commands to run?
 What did you try?

- - Answer:
+ - Answer:No

 What would you like to program?

- - Answer:
+ - Answer:Don't know wright now.

 Type down any class notes below this sentence: